DavidXie10/CI0137-homework-01/README.md

 # CI0137-homework-01

-Tarea #1 del curso de Desarrollo de Aplicaciones Web (CI-0137).
+Assignment #1 of the Web Application Development course (CI-0137).

-Preparación del entorno de desarrollo para front-end.
+Preparation of the front-end development environment.

-Elaborado por David Xie Li (B88682).
+Elaborated by David Xie Li (B88682).

 # Getting Started with Create React App